Multi-level testing system.

 While the color dries prepare your Image or Vectorgraphic for the geode and save the file.
 I took Aspire to make it – Inkscape can do the job as well.

 I always check my gcode-file before I start.
-Here you can see and check wheather everything is fine or not.
+Here you can see and check whether everything is fine or not.

-and Z height is (accidentially) 1 should be zero for perfect focus – so I gave command G92 Z1 to set the height before I started.
+and Z height is (accidentally) 1 should be zero for perfect focus – so I gave command G92 Z1 to set the height before I started.